AckerlyXu/heima/articles/virtual-network/virtual-network-network-interface-addresses.md

 ### Private

 Private [IPv4](#ipv4) addresses enable a virtual machine to communicate with other resources in a virtual network or other connected networks.
-A virtual machine cannot be communicated inbound to, nor can the virtual machine communicate outbound with a private [IPv6](#ipv6) address, with one exception.
-A virtual machine can communicate with the Azure load balancer using an IPv6 address.
-For more information, see [details and limitations for IPv6](../load-balancer/load-balancer-ipv6-overview.md?toc=%2fvirtual-network%2ftoc.json#details-and-limitations).

 By default, the Azure DHCP servers assign the private IPv4 address for the [primary IP configuration](#primary) of the network interface to the network interface within the virtual machine operating system.
 Unless necessary, you should never manually set the IP address of a network interface within the virtual machine's operating system.